eea/european.cache.registry/README.md

 fgas-cache-server
 =================

-A middleware between F-Gas Registry and BDR
+A middleware between F-Gas and ODS Registries and BDR

 Usage (testing)